 - Priming and Painting

-The reason I’m doing that is that the tools and techniques you’ll use are very different at each step of the process.
+I’m doing that because the tools and techniques you’ll use are very different at each step of the process.

 So let’s get started.